saphiooo/counting_stars/README.md

 as the image data URL for a demonstration.

 From there, the program will run on its own.
 Despite running in polynomial time, the data filtering and iteration over data will take some time.
 Take a coffee break.

+### Using Other Functions
+There are other functions included in the main python script that are not called, or can be called outside of automated processs.
+***CONTENT TO BE ADDED***

 ### Other Scripts in the Repository
 Some other jupyter notebooks and python scripts are included in the repository that detail earlier stages of the Flare Finder.
 You are welcome to experiment with them, though they mostly follow online tutorials and contain some of my own experimentation.